 Downloading/Installing Adobe Software at Govs

-- Download the folder for the software you wish to install.
-For example, right click on Photoshop2017 and choose download.
+- Download the file for the software you wish to install.
+For example, right click on Acrobat and choose download.

-- This will download the folder as a zip file to your downloads folder.
+- This will download the zip file to your downloads folder.

 - Go to your downloads folder.

 - Double click the zip file you just downloaded.

 - Choose Extract All (on the menu bar above).

 - Choose the defaults when extracting.

 - Open the folder that was just extracted (it may auto open for you).